aclarkData/AuditAnalytics/README.md

 ## R dependencies:

-The R program as written installs the three required dependencies, RODBC, xlsx, sendmailR through the use of a library named pacman.
+The R program as written installs the three required dependencies: RODBC, xlsx, sendmailR through the use of a library named pacman.
 So, the only manual installing you need to do is when you turn on R for the first time, run the following code: install.packages("pacman")
 The above code installs pacman, which installs and loads the other libraries when you run the program.